samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 You fortify up to six creatures you can see within range.
-The spell bestows 120 [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints), which you divide among the spell’s recipients.
+The spell bestows 120 [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints), which you divide among the spell's recipients.

 ---